||ABOUT THE COMPETITION

 The Washington DC Electric Vehicle Grand Prix is a hands-on educational program for high schools in Washington

 DC, Maryland, and Virginia.
-This is the sixth year of the competition and it was held on September 8, 2018 at Summit
+This is the seventh year of the competition and it will be held on Saturday May 18, 2019

-race battery powered electric cars.
-The project also helps improve their understanding of renewable energy
+battery powered electric cars.
+The project also helps improve their understanding of renewable energy technologies

-technologies and project management while working in a team environment.
-Other aspects of the program involve
+and project management while working in a team environment.
+Other aspects of the program involve marketing, PR

 Participation in the DCEVGP serves as an excellent opportunity for young men and women in high schools to better